cpsatcontent/cp-sat-boilerplate-intelij/readme.md

 Each dependency listed here is vital for the functionality and performance of this project.
 For more detailed information, visit the URLs provided.

-==Please note that these are the minimum dependencies bundled as a part of this project.
-Feel free to add/update the version of above dependencies or add new dependencies/libraries of your choice.==
+<mark>Please note that these are the minimum dependencies bundled as a part of this project.
+Feel free to add/update the
+version of above dependencies or add new dependencies/libraries of your choice.</mark>

 ## :magic_wand: Brought to you by